Free-Nations-Region/NationStatesAPIBot/README.md

 It's purpose is mainly sending of Recruitment Telegrams.
 It will be extended as needed.

-It can be used for general purpose as well.
+It can be probably used for general purpose as well.

 Feel free to contribute!